LAtimes2/FTC_Multi_VisionPortal/README.md

 # FTC_Multi_VisionPortal
- Example of an fTC VisionPortal with 2 VisionProcessors
+ Example of an FTC VisionPortal with 2 VisionProcessors.

+ColorVisionProcessor is a VisionProcessor that can detect colors in 3 regions on the screen.

+ConceptMultiVisionProcessor is an opMode that contains a VisionPortal with both the ColorVisionProcessor and the AprilTagProcessor.